cassiomolin/jersey-jwt-external-auth/README.md

 The uber-jar is created with the [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/), that provides the capability to create an executable jar including its dependencies.

+## Application overview

+Find below a quick description of the most relevant classes of this application:

+- [`FacebookAuthenticationResource`](/src/main/java/com/cassiomolin/example/api/resources/FacebookAuthenticationResource.java): REST resource for authenticating a user using Facebook authentication provider.
+If the authentication with Facebook succeeds and permissions are granted to the application, a JWT token will be returned to the client to authenticate the next requests.

+- [`GoogleAuthenticationResource`](/src/main/java/com/cassiomolin/example/api/resources/FacebookAuthenticationResource.java): Similar to the resource above.

+- [`AuthenticationFilter`](/src/main/java/com/cassiomolin/example/api/providers/AuthenticationFilter.java): [`ContainerRequestFilter`](https://docs.oracle.com/javaee/7/api/javax/ws/rs/container/ContainerRequestFilter.html) implementation for extracting the authentication token from the `Authorization` header of the HTTP request.

+- [`FacebookAuthenticationService`](/src/main/java/com/cassiomolin/example/service/external/FacebookAuthenticationService.java): Authentication service for Facebook.
+Encapsulates the OAuth 2.0 flow.

+- [`GoogleAuthenticationService`](/src/main/java/com/cassiomolin/example/service/external/GoogleAuthenticationService.java): Similar to the service defined above.

 [RFC 7519]: https://tools.ietf.org/html/rfc7519
 [jwt.io]: http://jwt.io/